steffenfritz/pacaudit/README.md

 2. pacaudit -v

-    prints all vulnerable packages by name with CVE and the sum of all vulnerable packages
+    prints all vulnerable packages by name, with CVE, severity and the sum of all vulnerable packages

 3. pacaudit -n